gpratoe/rokumio-client/README.md

 ### 2. Add stream or subtitle add-ons

-While Stroku is open, visit the phone setup address shown in the upper-right corner of the TV.
+While Rokumio is open, visit the phone setup address shown in the upper-right corner of the TV.
 Paste a complete `https://.../manifest.json` URL and select **Add to Roku**.
 Your phone and Roku must be on the same local network.

 ### 3. Connect Stremio